wijits36/hypercore-power-manager/README.md

 window).
 While on battery, shutdown is triggered when *either* threshold is breached.

-Both `battery_percent` and `runtime_seconds` are UPS firmware estimates derived from the same internal voltage curve modeling; they are not independent measurements.
-UPS charge reporting becomes increasingly unreliable as batteries age; in testing, a UPS reported 59% charge and then died moments later.
+Both `battery_percent` and `runtime_seconds` are UPS firmware estimates; they are not accurate measurements.
+UPS charge reporting becomes increasingly unreliable as batteries age.
 The defaults (80% / 600 seconds) are aggressive by design: a false-positive shutdown is recoverable, but a missed shutdown risks data loss. `runtime_seconds` is the only load-aware threshold; it catches scenarios where an undersized UPS shows healthy charge but has very little actual runtime remaining under load.

-The log level defaults to INFO and can be changed with the `--log-level` flag (see [Usage](#usage)).
+The log level defaults to INFO and can be changed with the `--log-level` flag (see **Usage** below).
 Logs go to the systemd journal when running as a service.

 You will need the following credentials before configuring: